diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 |**SUM** |**240$**      |**0.0**|**1.0**|**1.0**|**1.929**|**1.929**|**2.8**|**2.8**|     |

 The rows correspond to winner players, and the columns - to losers.

+Each column defines the coefficients to distribute the money of a particular loser to all the winners.
+Note: the sum of coefficients must be 1.0, which it is not right now.
+This will be fixed at the next step.

 Note, that Adam has all zeroes in his row.
 It means, he will receive nothing.